CLEAR: Paschen-$\beta$ Star Formation Rates and Dust Attenuation of Low Redshift Galaxies: Summary and Conclusions

 \section{Summary and Conclusions}

-We have analyzed a sample of 29 low redshift ($z<0.287$) \Pab\ emitting galaxies.
-The galaxies of our sample have been selected such that the $\hst$ G141 grism detects \Pab\ with an observed frame wavelength of $\lambda \leq 16500\text{\AA}$ with a signal-to-noise ratio of $\sigma \geq 3$, and we additionally include 11 galaxies with reliable spectroscopic redshifts from other lines (from either ground-based optical spectroscopy or from \Ha\ emission in the G102 spectrum) that have \Pab\ detected with ${\rm SNR}>1$.
+We have analyzed a sample of 29 low-redshift ($z<0.287$) \Pab\ emitting galaxies.
+The galaxies of our sample have been divided into two samples: a primary sample selected such that the $\hst$ G141 grism detects \Pab\ with an observed frame wavelength of $\lambda \leq 16500\text{\AA}$ with a signal-to-noise ratio of $\sigma \geq 3$ (20 galaxies), and a secondary sample of 9 galaxies with reliable spectroscopic redshifts from other lines (from either ground-based optical spectroscopy or from \Ha\ emission in the G102 spectrum) that have \Pab\ detected with ${\rm SNR}>1$.
 We also required that the objects in our sample have minimally contaminated 2-D spectra by visual inspection.
-This sample comprises approximately $11\%$ of all CLEAR galaxies in this redshift range.

-We show that \Pab\ is a valuable indicator of star formation rates and star formation histories when compared to traditional SFR indicators such as \Ha\ flux and continuum emission in moderate to dusty galaxies. \Pab\ as an indicator of SFR serves as a solution to the issues with dust attenuation experienced by SFRs based on optical emission line tracers such as $\Ha$.
+We show that \Pab\ is a valuable indicator of star-formation rates and star-formation histories when compared to more widely used SFR indicators such as \Ha\ flux and continuum emission, especially in moderately-dusty to highly-dusty galaxies. \Pab\ as an indicator of SFR serves as a solution to the issues with dust attenuation experienced by SFRs based on optical emission line tracers such as $\Ha$.

-Our study of these \Pab\ emitting galaxies provides two primary findings: \begin{itemize} \item SFRs calculated from \Pab\ probe a shorter timescale than probed by continuum emission, so we can draw conclusions about the star formation histories of galaxies by comparing the two.
-Our survival analysis indicates significantly burstier star formation at lower stellar mass, in agreement with previous work.
+Our study of these \Pab\ emitting galaxies provides two primary findings: \begin{itemize} \item SFRs calculated from \Pab\ probe a shorter timescale than probed by continuum emission, so we can draw conclusions about the star-formation histories of galaxies by comparing the two.
+We consider that the scatter in the \Pab/UV SFR ratio is due to the variability of dust attenuation, and rule this out based on observations of the full optical--to--mid-IR spectral energy distributions.
+Rather, we argue that the scatter in the \Pab/UV SFR ratio indicates increased stochasticity of the star-formation histories, which increases with decreasing stellar mass.
+This is substantiated by our survival analysis analysis, and agrees with other, independent observations in previous work.

-\item $\Pab/\Ha$ ratios serve as a superior indicator of dust attenuation when we compare these to the Balmer decrement and continuum attenuation estimates, notably in moderately to severely dusty galaxies. $\Pab/\Ha$ has the same insensitivity to nuisance parameters such as metallicity, temperature, and density as the Balmer decrement, but does not risk miscalculating attenuation for ISM regions optically thick to \Hb. \end{itemize}
+\item $\Pab/\Ha$ ratios serve as a valuable indicator of dust attenuation when we compare these to the Balmer decrement and continuum attenuation estimates, notably in moderately to severely dusty galaxies. $\Pab/\Ha$ has the same insensitivity to nuisance parameters such as metallicity, temperature, and density as the Balmer decrement, but does not risk miscalculating attenuation for ISM regions optically thick to \Hb.
+The Balmer decrement also develops large uncertainties in only moderately dusty galaxies due to poorly constrained \Hb\ emission. \end{itemize}